VET APPROVED

 5. Vinegar and Baking Soda

 If you don’t have any enzymatic cleaners on hand, you can use white vinegar and baking soda.
-You’ll want to dilute the white vinegar with water (distilled is best, but you should be okay with tap water) at about 50/50.
+You’ll want to dilute the white vinegar with water (distilled or tap water), approximately 1 part vinegar to 3 parts water.

 Add the vinegar/water mixture to the stain—your best bet is to have it in a spray bottle so you can lightly spray the area.
 Let it sit for about 10 minutes, and then lightly blot and dab at it to remove most of the excess moisture.
 This is where the baking soda comes in.